Hurricane Beryl: Lesser Antilles

 Beryl moved through the Lesser Antilles as a powerful Category 4 hurricane, battering structures, uprooting trees, and causing near-total power and communication outages across much of the island chain.
-Hardest hit were Saint Vincent and the Grenadines, and Grenada.
-The United Nations Office for the Coordination of Humanitarian Affairs (UN OCHA) reported an estimated 200,000 people altogether in the two nations were affected, representing 100% of the population.
-Also greatly impacted was Barbados, where the Red Cross reported that 208,200 people, about 74% of the population, were affected by the hurricane.
-It is estimated that insurable losses across region from the hurricane will exceed US$1 billion, according to disaster projections by CoreLogic.

 Saint Vincent and the Grenadines

 In Saint Vincent and the Grenadines, eight fatalities have been confirmed.
-At least three of the dead were killed by flying debris, one man was crushed when part of his home collapsed, and another man bled out after being cut on the hand.
+At least three of the dead were killed by flying debris, one man was crushed when part of his home collapsed, and another man bled out after being cut on the hand, and another person died from a collapsing structure.
+Two persons died to unknown causes.
 Also, the MV Guidance II, a 150 ft ferry with five crew members on board, has been missing from near Canouan Harbor since July 1, when Beryl passed through.
+The nation suffered $231 million dollars in damage, which was 22% of the GDP.
 The greatest damage was sustained on the islands of Canouan, Mayreau, and Union, where over 90% of homes were damaged or destroyed.
+6,000 houses were damaged or destroyed.
+Half of the population of Union Island was displaced to Saint Vincent.
+Across the Southern Grenadines, $187 million in damage was suffered, over 80% of the national total.
 Also, the Palm Island Resort, on nearby Palm Island suffered extensive damage.
-Bequia, and Petit Saint Vincent had considerable damage as well.
+Bequia and Petit Saint Vincent had considerable damage as well.